Research at the Faculty of Communication, Culture and Society

 With an academic staff hailing from different countries and with different backgrounds, the Faculty conducts dynamic and interdisciplinary research, in a wide range of subject areas in the file of humanities and social sciences, encompassing three key dimensions of the human experience: communicaiton, culture, and society.

 Researchers who are currently active at USI can find the ideal conditions to develop independent research and projects.
 Prospective researchers, on the other hand, can find the ideal hub to grow and plant the seeds for an international career.

-The Faculty of Communication Sciences, and USI in general, can count on a broad national and international research network, and the convenient conditions of the Swiss system, such as useful synergies between high-quality public infrastructures – especially the Swiss National Science Foundation and the Swiss Innovation Agency Innosuisse – and important funding agency connected to the private sector.
+The Faculty of Communication, Culture and Society, and USI in general, can count on a broad national and international research network, and the convenient conditions of the Swiss system, such as useful synergies between high-quality public infrastructures – especially the Swiss National Science Foundation and the Swiss Innovation Agency Innosuisse – and important funding agency connected to the private sector.